Advancement of education/Te kōkiri mātauranga

 - ensure learning is passed on to others.

 The modern concept of "education" covers formal education, training and research in specific areas of study, and expertise.
 It also includes less formal education in the development of individual capabilities, competencies, skills and understanding.
-It does not include propagandist or political activities.

 Examples of wording